bfortuner/problems/README.md

 ###Stacks

-1. Implement Stack - Push and Pop methods
+1. Implement Stack - Push and Pop methods (with Linked List or Array)
 2. Single Array - Implement 3 stacks using a single array
 3. Set of Stacks - Consider a Stack of plates.
 If one stack gets too high, create a new stack of plates.
 Implement a special stack that holds these multiple stacks.
 When the first stack passes some threshold, the class creates a new stack and continues.
 Implement both Push and Pop methods.
 4. Towers of Hanoi -